Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - Docstrings
     - Tests
     - Field errors assume all sensors sample at the same time but it should be possible to have all sensors sampling at different times.
-    - Support for surface mech extraction to simplify projections
+    - Support for surface mesh extraction to simplify projections

 - BUGS!
     - Spatial averaging with rectangle or quadrature makes assumptions about sensor orientation - looks like it assumes XY orientations only.
 Check this.